 4- Reach out to organizations you’ve been active in to see if they have any job opportunities.
 Look at religious organizations, other nonprofit organizations, medical offices, and schools.

-But in reality, when you’ve been out of the job market for a while your best way back into it is through your connections.
+But in reality, when you’ve been out of the job market for a while, your best way back into it is through your connections.

-If you can support your lifestyle for at least five years, then consider beginning these options.
+If you can support your lifestyle for at least five years, then consider these options.
 But also pay attention to your healthcare benefits and retirement savings needs.

-Concurrently, as you are looking for work start doing what you can to sell assets and cut expenses.
+Concurrently, as you are looking for work, start doing what you can to sell assets and cut expenses.
 You may even be able to pet sit or house sit for others to generate some income.

 While it’s easy for some to cut back on their lifestyle and still live well, others may need to re-enter the job force.

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA™, RICP®, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing spending plans, comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”